ouziel-slama/rollblock/README.md

 - zstd-compressed undo journal entries protected by Blake3 checksums.
 - Memory-mapped snapshots with checksum validation for fast restarts.
 - Configurable sharding with optional Rayon-based parallel execution.
-- Zero-as-delete semantics and a block-staging facade for complex workflows.
+- Empty-value-as-delete semantics and a block-staging facade for complex workflows.
 - Built-in metrics, health reporting, and structured tracing hooks.
 - Authenticated remote server (TLS optional) and a zero-allocation Rust client for remote queries.